jamesliao2016/makerting_data_analysis/README.md

 Analyzing the marketing data(bank-additional-full.csv), give some advice to the management on following issues:

 - What elements impact the consumers' purchase decision?
+- What the operations team to do to increase the sales with least cost?

 ## 2. Grading Standards